Disability in Canada: Environmental sensitivity

 The Canadian Human Rights Commission maintains a policy on "environmental sensitivity" (a recognized disability) which gives affected employees the right to request that their employer ensures workplaces are free from egregious chemicals or smells.

 Provincial policies

 Most Canadian provinces and territories adopted disability support programs similar to the Ontario Disability Support Program.
 Ontario also adopted the Accessibility for Ontarians with Disabilities Act in 2005 but within that policy there is a clause called undue hardship which allows continued discrimination against persons with disabilities based on financial grounds.

-Demographics

-According to the 2012 Canadian Survey on Disability by Statistics Canada, about 3.8 million or 13.7% of Canadians aged 15 to 64 were regarded as disabled.
-There is a correlation between disability and age, from 4.4% of those aged 15 24 to 42.5% among those 75 and older.

-Education

-Only 20.2% of Canadians with disabilities have a university degree compared to 40.7% of their non-disabled compatriots.

-Income inequality and employment

-Disabled men aged 15-to-64 earn $9,557 less than non-disabled men of the same age.
-In the case of disabled women in the same age-group the income difference is $8,853.
-In 2006 the unemployment rate among disabled Canadians was 8.6%, compared to the national average of 6.3%.

-Social inclusion

-According to a 2004 survey, 10% of Canadians believe disabled people are fully included in Canadian social life.
-About 1.4 million disabled adults required assistance with activities of daily living in 2006.